Qihoo360/doraemon/README.md

     $ docker-compose up -d
     ```

-    With the above command, you can access the Doraemon from http://hostip:32000.The default username is "admin",and the password is "123456".
+    With the above command, you can access the Doraemon from http://hostip:32000.
+The default username is "admin",and the password is "123456".

 ## Instructions
 **[Wiki](docs/readme.md)**